mperry-dev/TournaMaths/README.md

 - Github Actions for deployment - very simple and powerful way to run AWS deployments from your Github repository.
 Since it's got full access to the Github repository, my current setup can be extended to provide a mechanism to deploy an arbitrary git tag/commit, and to setup a quick rollback mechanism in-case of deployment issues.
 - CodeDeploy for application deployment - AWS's managed deployment service - it provides simple hooks for different deployment lifecycle events.

+#### Notes on SpringBoot

+- This Springboot app on EC2 initializes and starts up once, including starting the embedded Tomcat server, initializing Spring's application context, and setting up beans and services.
+- The embedded Tomcat server handles incoming HTTP requests concurrently using a pool of threads (not using separate processes per-request).
+There is a single Java process constituting the Springboot application.
+- Can scale vertically by upgrading EC2 instances to provide more CPU, memory and resources to handle more concurrent requests effectively.
+Can scale horizontally by adding more EC2 instances in autoscaling group.

 ## Potential Future Improvements

 #### Infrastructure